-- Due to the personal nature of some of the information entered into the preceding forms of some of the more advanced modellers the data is encrypted when it is sent to the web server.
+- Due to the personal nature of some of the information entered into some of the more advanced modellers, the data is encrypted when it is sent to the web server.
 In order to guarantee the validity of this encryption USS has been issued with a security certificate.

-- If you reject the security certificate the modeller will fail and an error may be reported in the status bar or the Java consol
+- If you reject the security certificate the modeller will fail and an error may be reported in the status bar or the Java console

 - Other Java errors may be caused by corrupt or very old implementations of the JVM being installed on the client machine.